 They provide add-ons & extensions for unique functionality.
 And most importantly, they also provide the hosting (aka the server where your website files live) & security all at one price.
 There is no way to self-host Wix on your own server – that would defeat their main point of maximum convenience (even though you can have email and domain name elsewhere) See Wix plans.

 WordPress is technically free website software that manages your website content, designs, and functionality.
 But it’s used in two different ways.

 First, there’s self-hosted WordPress (aka “WordPress.org).
 It’s free, open-source, community-supported software that anyone can install on any server that meets minimum requirements.
 You pay for hosting, install WordPress and run your website how you like.
 I made a tool & tutorial to try self-hosted WordPress here.
 I wrote a WordPress self-hosted setup guide here.

 Second, there’s WordPress.com.
 It’s a hosted platform service sold by the main corporate supporter of WordPress.
 With WordPress.com, you can get any website running a hosted version of WordPress for free.
 You then pay for upgrades.
 See WordPress.com’s plans.

 Yes – it’s confusing.
 I wrote a bit more about the difference between WordPress.com and WordPress.org here if you want to dig deeper.

 Imagine you are looking for a place to live.

 Self-hosted WordPress is like buying a house.
 You can do anything you want.
-There’s no rules or limitations.
+There are no rules or limitations.
 But you have to take care of everything (or hire someone to take care of it).
 It’s also as cheap or as expensive as you want it to be.